 ** Jeffrey Weissman (who replaced Glover in Part II and spoke to Stoltz) wrote a one star review on Amazon: “I’ve heard a lot of the tales before.
 They’ve been manipulated by the author to create a partly fictional story that comes off amateurish.
 It exploits the tragedies.
 It’s very much a dime store book, or like watching TMZ.”

-*** After the decision was made to ditch Eric, Ste wanted R.Z. to keep working with him for another week so that overspending would stop Universal from pulling the plug.
-This was verified in the 2015 visual history book (which also confirms that Eric had acted for 7 weeks).
-This lends credence to the claims of a woman who responded to a Hollywood Reporter article.
+*** After the decision was made to ditch Eric, Ste wanted R.Z. to keep him for another week so that overspending would stop Universal from pulling the plug.
+This was verified in the 2015 visual history book (Mr. Weissman told me: “Michael Klastorin’s book is worth every penny.
+It tells most of the inside stories accurately too”).
+This lends credence to a woman who responded to a Hollywood Reporter article.
 In the 1985 Independence Day issue of Rolling Stone, Lynn Hirschberg had alluded to how Eric was thrown to the wolves (there’s no smoke without fire): “Some say Zemeckis used him as a scapegoat in order to reshoot sloppy work.”